Magic Square is a Web3 app store

 Overview

-The ecosystem covers everything users do in Web3, including dApp discovery, reward earning, and core token operations.
+The ecosystem covers most of what users do in Web3, including dApp discovery, reward earning, and core token operations.

 I joined in early 2024 as the sole designer, working directly with the founders.
 I owned product design end-to-end on 6 products and built the design system shared across them.